biologist79/ESPuino/PCBs/ESP32_Breakout_Carrier/Readme.md

 ## Disclaimer
-This PCB was kindly provided by a user (@mariolukas) of my Tonuino-fork and I (@biologist79) didn't test it myself.
+This PCB was kindly provided by a user (@mariolukas) of ESPuino and I (@biologist79) didn't test it myself.
 PCB-circuit is provided 'as is' without warranty.
 It was made to keep wiring much simpler.
-However, Mario stated it's working fine with his Tonuinos.
+However, Mario stated it's working fine with his ESPuinos.
 ## ESP32 I2S breakout carrier PCB
 This is a simple PCB which makes wiring the whole stuff much easier.
 It contains connections for all components which are described in the projects wiring table.
 An [ESP32 from AZ-Delivery](https://www.amazon.de/AZDelivery-NodeMCU-Development-Nachfolgermodell-ESP8266/dp/B074RGW2VQ/) was used but every pin-Compatible ESP32-board will do the job.